jemimaabu/find-the-formula/README.md

 Checkout [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on adding patterns.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](.github/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details